debops/debops/docs/getting-started.rst

 The Ansible local facts are used by the ``debops.php`` role to ensure idempotent operation.
-In case that you want to upgrade a host to a newer PHP release without uninstalling the older one, you :envvar:`php__reset`, so that the role can re-detect the available PHP versions.
+In case that you want to upgrade a host to a newer PHP release without uninstalling the older one, you can set :envvar:`php__reset` to ``True``, so that the role can re-detect the available PHP versions.
+After one role run, you should set :envvar:`php__reset` back to its default value.

 Example inventory
 -----------------